OliverDorrian/A-interactive-CV/README.md

 # Hello!
-Welcome to the github of my CV
+Welcome to the GitHub of my CV
-It is hosted staticly within github page, feel free to check it out!
+It is hosted statically within GitHub page, feel free to check it out!